GST recovery, petro taxes help Centre improve tax collections

-New Delhi, April 13 (IANS) Good news is flowing for the government on the tax front with net indirect tax collections (GST & non-GST) registering a 12.3 per cent increase in FY21 largely on account of increased excise collections from petroleum products and improved GST inflows.
+New Delhi: Good news is flowing for the government on the tax front with net indirect tax collections (GST & non-GST) registering a 12.3 per cent increase in FY21 largely on account of increased excise collections from petroleum products and improved GST inflows.

 As per provisional figures, net indirect tax collections for FY21 stood at Rs 10.71 lakh crore as compared to Rs 9.54 lakh crore for previous fiscal (FY20).
 Net Indirect Tax Collection for the last year shows that 108.2 per cent of the Revised Estimates (RE) of indirect taxes for FY21 has been achieved.